liambsulliva/HERL-Digital-Narrative/journal/week10.md

 - Visual feedback shows the active bookmark for the current page
 - Smooth transitions between bookmark states (width, height, position)

+**Tutorial Prompt**

+- A "Skip Ahead!" prompt was added to guide users as to how the bookmarking system works in a cutesy way.
+- The prompt is positioned relative to the book by getting the bounding box of the Book with some clever TypeScript.
+  - This is necessary because attaching the prompt to the book itself will make it inherit the dynamic positioning of the book, when it is intended to be flush with the rest of the page.

 ### Implementation Details

 The bookmark system was implemented through two main components: `Bookmark.svelte` and modifications to `Book.svelte`.
 The bookmarks are positioned absolutely along the right edge of the book, spaced evenly using a calculated top position based on their index.